FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/intro_working_w_files/About_file_types/Receive_mode.md

     "weight": "220"
 }## File type

 The behavior of the values ‘’ and ‘ ’, for FTYPE and FRECFM respectively, are not detailed in the following tables.
-These values correspond to <span style="font-family: 'Courier New';">undefined</span>, which means that the transfer in reception takes the value sent through the network.
+These values correspond to , which means that the transfer in reception takes the value sent through the network.

 File type when the file does not exist